Cityopt/cityopt/sim-eval/doc/CITYOPT_Apros_models.md

 - resultFiles is a semicolon-separated list of output file patterns, for example: "resultFiles = *.dat;myfile.out".
 It defines which files the Apros model outputs, and which are then read back to the CityOPT database.
-It is recommended that the patterns exclude any model input files contained in the zip.
+The patterns must not include any model input files.
 If the resultFiles property is not defined, the default value is "results.dat".

 - timeOrigin indicates the real-world time that corresponds to a simulation time of 0.
 It is in ISO-8601 format, for example:
   "timeOrigin = 2014-04-23T04:30:45.123+01:00".
   The field has no effect as of yet; it would be natural to read it in the model import phase.

+Model result files can also be included in the zip file.
+They will be used to find which model output variables are available, before performing any simulations in the CityOPT tool.
+The result files are detected by file name: see the description of resultFiles above.
+The actual data values in the included result files do not matter: only the header lines defining the variables are read by the tool.

 User component properties of an Apros model